Birthday cake

 Contemporary rites

 The cake, pastry, or sweet is served to someone on their birthday.
-In modern Western cultures, the cake is topped with one or extra lit candles, which the prestigious character tries to blow out.
+In modern Western cultures, the cake is topped with one or more lit candles, which the prestigious character tries to blow out.

-Contemporary rites 50th birthday cake ideas
+Contemporary Rites 50th birthday cake ideas

-In Peru, visitors sing “Happy Birthday to You” first in English with the name of the character whose birthday it’s miles, then in Spanish, later they sing any other music in Spanish regarding cake or date, ultimately blowing candles and serving the cake.
+In Peru, visitors sing “Happy Birthday to You” first in English with the name of the character whose birthday it’s miles, then in Spanish, later they sing any other music regarding cake or date, ultimately blowing candles and serving the cake.

 Candles and theories of foundation